amranwr/springboot-restful-webservices/README.md

 - crud operations.
 - handling response exceptions.
 - use hateoas to add links to the response body.
-_ validation and constraint using spring validation.
+- validation and constraint using spring validation.
+- adding jaxon dependency for xml response and request formate.